learn-co-students/module-3-round-1-web-010818-complete-this-challenge-1520260089/README.md

 You are free to solve this in any way you choose.
 It is not required that you have ES6 classes or use Object Orientation.
 We would recommend beginning with a straightforward functional implementation and refactoring to objects as needed.

-jQuery is included in this project, you can choose to use jQuery or vanilla JS.